Administrative Roles

 • Passion for social justice and understanding the power of arts integration in education is crucial

-• Demonstrated commitment to valuing diversity and contributing to an inclusive and collaborative work community
+• Commitment to valuing diversity and contributing to an inclusive and collaborative work community

 • A good sense of humor and a love of creative brainstorming is greatly appreciated and valued